-Module 6 – Negotiation: This module introduces definitions, objectives, and negotiation theory.
+Module 6 – Negotiations in humanitarian diplomacy: This module introduces definitions, objectives, and negotiation theory.
 It looks at the specific features of humanitarian negotiations.
 The process of negotiation, starting from preparation and strategy, and moving into the actual negotiation, is covered.
 The module offers case studies of humanitarian negotiation at the multilateral, regional, and national contexts, as well as in crisis and conflict situations.

-Module 7 – Implementing negotiated agreements: Through examination of case studies, this module looks at using humanitarian diplomacy to ensure implementation of a negotiated outcome, demonstrating that diplomacy does not cease with the signature of an agreement.
+Module 7 – Humanitarian diplomacy beyond negotiations: Through examination of case studies, this module looks at using humanitarian diplomacy to ensure implementation of a negotiated outcome, demonstrating that diplomacy does not cease with the signature of an agreement.
 The module covers practical considerations and obstacles to implementation.

 Module 8 – Other practical skills in humanitarian diplomacy: Many practical skills are relevant to humanitarian diplomacy, including protocol, drafting, media training, public speaking, and use of social media.
 The module discusses each of these topics, and also covers monitoring and evaluation of humanitarian diplomacy activities.